 As defined above, given presence of a degradation mechanism, a reliability attribute is a measure of the 'propensity' of piping to fail completely.
-Some correlations and hypotheses describing the relationship between pipe diameter and the conditional probability of failure given a degradation have been proposed.
+Some correlations and hypotheses describing the relationship between pipe diameter and the conditional probability of failure given degradation have been proposed.
 These proposed relationships have been developed from results and insights from structural mechanics models, experimental data and operating experience.
 Beliczey and Schulz (1987)^[4-4] and Beliczey (1995)^[4-5], respectively, have proposed the following semi-empirical (first-approximation) correlations, which assume the pipe size to be the primary reliability attribute:

-$$P{R\%DP} = [(9.6 \text{MDN} / 2.5) + (0.4 \text{MDN}^2 / 25)]^{-1}$$
+$$P{R/DP} = [(9.6 \cdot DN / 2.5) + (0.4 \cdot DN^2 / 25)]^{-1}$$ (4-8)

-$$P{R\%DP} = 2.5 / DN$$
+$$P{R/DP} = 2.5 / DN \tag{4-9}$$

-(4-8)

-(4-9)

-A comparison of these correlations with the results in Table 4-1 is shown in Figure 4-2.
+A comparison of these correlations with the results in Table 8 is shown in Figure 10.
 For stainless steel piping, there is agreement between the correlation by Beliczey and Schulz and the conditional rupture probabilities derived from service data in the SLAP database.

-Figure 4-2: The Conditional Probability of Pipe Rupture as a Function of Diameter and Material.
+Figure 10.
+Conditional Rupture Probability as a Function of Diameter & Material

-According to Figure 4-2, diameter is a relatively strong attribute of stainless steel piping.
+According to Figure 10, diameter is a relatively strong attribute of stainless steel piping.
 The uncertainties in the estimates are dictated by database coverage and the interpretations and classifications of the experience data.
 The entire SLAP database is represented in the above graph and the service data were not differentiated according to specific types of piping system types.
-By contrast, Figure 4-3 compares the 'first-approximation' correlation given by Equation (4-9) with conditional rupture probabilities derived from service data for IGSCC-susceptible stainless steel piping.
+By contrast, Figure 11 compares the 'first-approximation' correlation given by Equation (4-9) with conditional rupture probabilities derived from service data for IGSCC-susceptible stainless steel piping.

-Figure 4-3: Conditional Probability of Pipe Rupture for IGSCC-Susceptible Stainless Steel Piping.
+Figure 11.
+Conditional Rupture Probability of IGSCC-Susceptible Stainless Steel Pipe

 For the IGSCC-susceptible piping a question arises as to the bias in the estimation by the coverage/completeness of the SLAP database.
 The scope of the present work was limited to significant events as documented in public domain information sources.
 There have been thousands of IGSCC crack indications and confirmed cracks in BWR plants worldwide.
 While some of the more significant events are reported as LERs or reportable occurrences (ROs), most of the events are documented in special inspection or outage reports, however.
 As examples on the IGSCC incidence rate, for the period up to March 1984, of 1924 examined welds in U.S. BWRs, 312 were found to be defective; c.f.
 U.S. NRC (1984)^[4-6].
 At a German plant, examinations in the early 1990s found approximately 30 cracks out of 1300 welds which were inspected; c.f.
 IAEA (1993)^[4-7].
 Finally, Wachter and Brümmer (1997)^[4-8] and Bieniussa and Reck (1997)^[4-9] report that as a result of an extensive non-destructive testing program involving almost 3000 weldments in steel piping greater that DN50 in German BWRs, about 90 cracks were detected.
 Most of these extended less than 30% in the through-wall direction.
 In the current version of the SLAP database, only cracks extending more than 20% in the through-wall direction have been included.
-The potential biases in in parameter estimates due to different data interpretations are addressed further in Section 5.
+The potential biases in parameter estimates due to different data interpretations are addressed further in Section 5.